Enhancing Responsiveness with Redis Client-Side Caching

 54}

-With rueidis, one simply needs to invoke DoCache to utilize client-side caching.
-This action adds data to the local cache, specifying its retention duration.
-Subsequently, calling DoCache again retrieves data from the local cache.
-Naturally, invalidation messages are also processed correctly.
+With rueidis, to use client-side cache, one simply needs to call DoCache.
+This will add data to the local cache, specifying how long it should be maintained.
+Subsequently, calling DoCache again will retrieve data from the local cache.
+Naturally, invalidation messages are also handled correctly.

 Why not redis-go?

-Regrettably, redis-go does not officially support server-assisted client-side caching through its API.
-Furthermore, when creating a PubSub, it establishes a new connection and lacks an API to directly access that connection, making it impossible to ascertain the client ID.
-Therefore, it was determined that redis-go is fundamentally unsuitable for this configuration and was thus bypassed.
+Unfortunately, redis-go does not officially support server-assisted client-side cache through its API.
+Furthermore, when creating PubSub, it establishes a new connection, and there is no direct API to access that specific connection, making it impossible to ascertain the client ID.
+Consequently, redis-go was deemed structurally incompatible and thus omitted.

-• If data can be prepared in advance, this structure enables the provision of the latest data while minimizing queries and traffic to Redis.
+- If data can be prepared in advance, this structure can minimize Redis queries and traffic while consistently providing the most current data.

-• This allows for the creation of a form of CQRS (Command Query Responsibility Segregation) structure, significantly enhancing read performance.
+- This enables the creation of a CQRS-like structure, significantly enhancing read performance.

-In practice, since such a structure is currently in use, a brief examination of the latency for two APIs was conducted.
-Please understand that this can only be described in a highly abstract manner.
+In practice, since such a structure is currently in use, I conducted a brief latency comparison for two APIs.
+Please understand that I can only provide abstract details.

 There was an additional latency improvement of up to approximately 82%!

-• Elimination of network communication between the client and Redis, and saving of traffic.
+- Elimination of network communication between the client and Redis, and traffic savings.

-• Reduction in the number of read commands that Redis itself needs to execute.
+- Reduction in the number of read commands Redis itself must execute.

 However, everything involves trade-offs.
-To achieve this, we sacrificed at least the following two aspects:
+For this, we have sacrificed at least the following two aspects:

-• The necessity for implementation, operation, and maintenance of client-side cache management components.
+- The necessity of implementing, operating, and maintaining client-side cache management components.

 Conclusion

-Personally, this architectural component proved satisfactory, and the latency and stress on the API server were remarkably low.
-I intend to consider structuring architectures in this manner whenever feasible in the future.
+Personally, this architectural component proved satisfactory, resulting in minimal latency and stress on the API server.
+I intend to configure architectures with such a structure whenever feasible in the future.